 Don't Be Afraid to Hire Experts

 Investing in data solution providers might be a great fit for your needs.
 Instead of trying to figure everything out yourself, you can hire the expertise that you need.
-These expert providers can help guide you through the process of finding or developing effective data cleaning tools and software.
+A data expert can help guide you through the process of finding or developing effective data cleaning tools and software.

 4. Append Missing Data

 After your data has been standardized and validated, you can append missing data.
 This simply means cross referencing multiple data sources and combining known data into a final data set that is far more useful and valuable to you.